nickhodge/BoxKite.Twitter/README.md

 - [Contributors/Contributees](https://dev.twitter.com/docs/platform-objects/tweets#obj-contributors) As yet, not in wild "This field will only be populated if the user has contributors enabled on his or her account — this is a beta feature that is not yet generally available to all."
 - GET Help/* endpoints
-- SiteStreams because I am no masochist nor do I have access to it.
+- SiteStreams because I am no masochist nor do I have access to it; although the base code here could be adapted to create this functionality
-- oauth2 tokens for Application-based APIs
+- OAuth2 based tokens for Application-based APIs
 - [oembed seems for web sites specific inclusion rather than this API?](https://dev.twitter.com/docs/api/1.1/get/statuses/oembed)
-- [User Profile banner stuff](https://dev.twitter.com/docs/api/1.1/post/account/update_profile_banner) because what even are they?

 ##Copyright, License Information